 • Cozy nights in with homemade cocoa instead of dining out.

-3. Experience-Only Spending — Spend only on activities or outings instead of physical items.
+• Spend only on activities or outings instead of stuff you would get less use out of.

 🧾 Tracking Your Progress

-• Keep a Low-Buy Journal — Note what you didn’t buy, how you felt, and what you learned.
+• Keep a Low-Buy Journal—record what you did not buy, how that made you feel, and any lessons.

 • Share your journey on social media for accountability.

-• Meal Planning Magic — “We cut our grocery bill by $100/month just by sticking to a weekly meal plan.”
+• Meal Planning Magic: An astonishing reduction in grocery bill.
+“We cut our grocery bill by $100/month just by sticking to a weekly meal plan.”.

 How long should a Low-Buy Challenge last?

-Anywhere from a month to a year — start with a realistic time frame for your lifestyle.
+Give yourself a window of a month to a year — set a realistic time frame for your lifestyle.

 Can I make exceptions?